mike632t/gcc-hexdump/README.md

    To Do             -  Add support for the Motorola 'S' record format.

-# gcc-hexdump
+# gcc-dump

-   Prints the contents of one or more files in hexadecimal or octal and can optionally print the corisponding ASCII characters underneath each byte, or on the same line.
+   Prints the contents of one or more files in hexadecimal (with the option to incude the corisponding ASCII characters in the output).

    To Do:            - Default to copying standard input to standard output
                        if no arguments are specified on the command line.